• Skip to primary navigation

-If your iPhone is not updating during a major or well publicized update, the problem is usually due to Apple servers being busy and overloaded due to millions of users trying to download updates.
+If your iPhone is not updating during a major or well publicized update, the problem is usually due to Apple servers being busy and overloaded due to millions of users trying to download the updates.

 iPhone is Not Updating